snur206/reading-notes/401/class1notes.md

 ### Explain to a non-technical friend the difference in how compilation works in Java and JavaScript.

 JavaScript is a light programming lanugage that is used to make web pages interactive and is known as the browsers language.
-Java is
+Java is one of the most popular programming lanugage

 ## Things I want to know more about